 3. Dial Plan

-An extension is usually thought of as the four digit code that connect phones within a building.
+An extension is usually thought of as the four-digit code that connects phones within a building.
 Within the PBX, you may call 0001, while outside callers call 555-0001.
 Sometimes you need to dial 9 to go outside the PBX.
 Note that in the world of SIP trunking, you can connect extensions throughout different buildings within the same PBX.
 Extensions and speed dials make it easy to connect to your colleagues by pressing fewer buttons.